zachlasiuk/arm-software-developers-ads/content/learning-paths/server-and-cloud/migration/_index.md

 minutes_to_complete: 5

-who_is_this_for: A guide for software developers looking to migrate applications to Arm servers
+who_is_this_for: This is an introductory topic for software developers looking to migrate applications to Arm servers.

 learning_objectives:
     - Set up an Arm development machine